lemonarc/invasion-colchester/special-guests.md

 <p>
 In the past we have featured Mike Edmonds, Des Taylor, Jon Campling, Paul Warren, Nick Joseph, Pam Rose, Alan Flyng, Harry 'Aitch' Fielder, Ted Western, Derek Lyons, Martin Ballantyne, Mick Fryer-Kelsey, Sandeep Mohan, John Simpkin, Victor Botha, Chris Bunn, Clem So, Ross Sambridge, Andrew Lawden, and Ralph Morse as Special Guests at the previous Invasion Colchester events.
 Altogether, they have appeared in movies and TV shows such as 'Star Wars', the 'Harry Potter' series, 'Doctor Who', Guardians Of The Galaxy' and more.
 </p><p>
 For 2023, we were delighted to introduce actor, creature performer and puppeteer Ross Mullan, who was the original Whitewalker on 'Game of Thrones', and played The Silence and The Teller on 'Doctor Who' among other roles, and Bern Collaço, an actor who has appeared in 'The Batman', 'Morbius', 'Wonder Woman', 'Star Wars: The Force Awakens', 'Skyfall', 'Doctor Who', and more.
-We also welcomed back actors Clem So, Nick Joseph, Sandeep Mohan, Martin Ballantyne, and Ralph Morse.
+We also welcomed back actors Clem So, Sandeep Mohan, Martin Ballantyne, and Ralph Morse.
 </p>
 <br /><br />